brohrer/myrtle/README.md

 ## `run()` method

 Every Agent contains a `run()` method.
-This is the method that gets called by the benchmarking code.
+This is the method that gets called by the bench process when it forks a new agent process.
 By convention the `run()` method runs on an infinite loop, at least until it receives the message from the World that its services are no longer needed.